 Similar warnings of disruption have come from industries relying on “just-in-time” supplies of parts – such as the car industry – or the food and drink industry which relies on the efficient distribution of fresh produce.

 Among UK carmakers – affected by other shifting global conditions – Nissan has cancelled plans to build a new model in Britain, Jaguar Land Rover has announced job cuts, while Ford has warned of more cuts if there is a no-deal Brexit.
 Honda announced plans to close a factory but denied that Brexit was the reason.

 Major manufacturers such as Siemens UK and Airbus have said a no-deal Brexit will direct future investment elsewhere.
 Other UK businesses have been transferring operations abroad, although some have benefitted from a weaker pound or say they can adjust supply chains.

-The British government says it has reached agreement to ease trade flows in the event of no-deal.
+The British government under Theresa May said it had reached agreement to ease trade flows in the event of no-deal.
 By successfully negotiating continued membership of the Common Transit Convention (CTC) after Brexit, customs declarations will be made and import duties paid not at border points but at the final destination.

-The news has been welcomed by the UK Road Haulage Association, which warns however that “setting it up will take time and significant upskilling”.
+The news was welcomed by the UK Road Haulage Association, which warns however that “setting it up will take time and significant upskilling”.